Sannis/wikimapia-api-clients/README.markdown

 ------------

 I will be happy to hear tips from the more experienced programmers.
-If you are interested in wide MySQL usage in Node.JS applications, leave your comments to the code.
-I'll be glad to see your forks and commits in them :)
+Also I'll be glad to see your forks and commits in them :)

 To contribute any patches, simply fork this repository using GitHub and send a pull request to [me](https://github.com/Sannis).
 Thanks!